Startup Growth Hacking

 - Free Stuff: Human nature is, of course, irrational.
 We also all love free stuff.
 Giving users something for free is a quick way of both increasing product usage and improving popularity.

-There is a range of tools available for startups, including free services and funding foundations.
+There is a range of tools available for startup growth hacking, including free services and funding foundations.
 A few providers also offer incubator programs that encourage and facilitate startups with free infrastructure and tools.
 For more, take a look at SoftLayer’s Catalyst Startup Program, MassChallenge’s Startup Accelerator, or Boston’s startup incubator Blade.

 By Jennifer Klostermann